CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 ## Contexts

-Central point of access of the functionality inside the SDK.
+Central point of access to the functionality inside the SDK.
 The main elements of every context are:
   - `baseURI`.
 The domain of the resources the context can manage.
   - `respository`.
 Interface to the available requests in the domain.
   - `registry`.
 Manage the resources inside the context's domain.
   - `JSONLDConverter`.
 Has the capabilities to convert JSON-LD into simple JS objects.
   - ObjectSchema methods.
-Methods that manage the schemas that has the information for a better JSON-LD conversion.
+Methods that manage the schemas that have the information for a better JSON-LD conversion.

-There are different implementation of context inside the SDK:
+There are different implementations of context inside the SDK:
   - `AbstractContext`.
 Base implementation of the general functionality.
   - `DocumentsContext`.
 The context for the `Document`s of the platform.
-It add the real-time functionality of the Platform.
+It adds the real-time functionality of the platform.
   - `CarbonLDP`.
-The exposed context for the user that add submodules, version and the endpoint of the root document of the Platform.
+The exposed context for the user that adds submodules, version, and the endpoint of the root document of the platform.
   - `GlobalContext`.
-A context that exposes a singleton that shares the common information of the Platform and is used for share them to the `CarbonLDP` contexts and also to manage external resources of the `CarbonLDP` domain.
+Context that exposes a singleton that shares the common information of the platform.
+It is used to share this information to the `CarbonLDP` contexts and also, to manage external resources from the `CarbonLDP` domain.

 ## Repositories

-The repositories has the methods to of the available request of the context domain.
+The repositories have the methods to perform the available requests of the context domain.

-Since the repository of the `CarbonLDP` has is multiple methods, these are grouped and separated in different traits that later will be composed to create `DocumentRespository`:
+Since the `CarbonLDP` repository has multiple methods, these are grouped and separated in different traits, that will later be composed to create a `DocumentRespository`:
 - `EventEmitterDocumentsRepositoryTrait`.
-Methods fro the real-time subscriptions.
+Methods for the real-time subscriptions.
 - `SPARQLDocumentsRepositoryTrait`.
 Methods for making SPARQL queries.
 - `LDPDocumentsRepositoryTrait`.
 Methods for the CRUD and LDP action requests.
 - `QueryableDocumentsRepositoryTrait`.
 Methods for partial reading of documents.